benreid24/Homelab/readme.md

 1. Install Ansible: `sudo apt install -y ansible`
 2. Place the vault password in `.vault_pass` with permission 600
 3. Run Ansible: `sudo ansible-playbook --connection=local --limit localhost -i ansible/inventory/homelab.yml --vault-password-file=./vault_pass.sh ./ansible/playbooks/homelab.yml`

+### TP-Link Omada

+If device adoption or migration fails you may need to set the network mode to host (or do a better job determining which ports adoption uses) until the devices are properly linked.